Nimbus 4

 Nimbus 4 (also called Nimbus D) was a meteorological satellite.
 It was the fourth in a series of the Nimbus program.

 Launch

-Nimbus 4 was launched on April 8, 1970, by a Thor-Agena rocket from Vandenberg Air Force Base, Lompoc, CA. The spacecraft functioned nominally until 30 Sep 1980.
+Nimbus 4 was launched on April 8, 1970, by a Thor-Agena rocket from Vandenberg Air Force Base in Lompoc, California, United States.
+The spacecraft functioned nominally until September 30, 1980.
 The satellite orbited the Earth once every 1 hour and 47 minutes, at an inclination of 80°.
-Its perigee was 1,092 km and apogee was 1,108 km.
+Its perigee was 1,092 km and its apogee was 1,108 km.

 Mission

-Nimbus 4, the fourth in a series of second-generation meteorological research and development satellites, was designed to serve as a stabilized, earth-oriented platform for the testing of advanced meteorological sensor systems, and for collecting meteorological data.
-The polar-orbiting spacecraft consisted of three major structures: a ring-shaped sensor mount, solar paddles, and the control system housing.
+The fourth in a series of second-generation meteorological research and development satellites, Nimbus 4 was designed to serve as a stabilized, earth-oriented platform for the testing of advanced meteorological sensor systems, and for collecting meteorological data.
+The polar-orbiting spacecraft consisted of three major structures: a torus-shaped sensor mount, solar paddles, and the control system housing.